Atlas Ocean Voyages accused of scamming passengers on $26K Antarctica cruise

 With the reversed itinerary, the expedition ship sailed to South Georgia and guests were able to explore the remote island.
 Even still, it wasn’t smooth sailing.

-But, when the ship reached South Georgia, passengers were only given 45 minutes per landing—significantly shorter than the usual 2-3 hour excursions.
-According to the YouTubers, the guides were repeatedly asked to usher people back onto the boat, leading to frustration.
+But when the ship arrived in South Georgia, it allowed passengers only 45 minutes per landing—far shorter than the usual 2-3 hour excursions.
+According to the YouTubers, the guides repeatedly urged people to return to the boat, causing frustration.

 A guide even told passengers they should be excited to have sailed over the 60th parallel into Antarctica, but many felt that was comical considering they spent tens of thousands of dollars to visit the peninsula.